nprabala/NPE-Stanford/README.md

 ### filter_by_code.py

-This script takes in the file output from line_per_patent.py, along with a list of codes you want to filter by, and returns a csv file that has only patents with asserters that belong in that list of codes.
-I used this script to filter down a list of patents for upload into Google's BigQuery so I could compare them to their existing patent dataset.
+This script takes in the file output from line_per_entry.py, along with a list of codes you want to filter by, and returns a csv file that has only patents with asserters that belong in that list of codes.
+I used this script to filter down a list of patents for local upload into Google's BigQuery so I could compare them to their existing patent dataset.

 You call it in Mac or Ubuntu as follows:

 ***
-python filter_by_code.py -filename PATENTS_NAME_HERE -codes CODE NUMBERS HERE
+python filter_by_code.py -filename FILE_NAME_HERE -codes CODE NUMBERS HERE
 ***

 And in windows like below: